-- ➤ The initial mailing of absentee ballots requested by overseas voters shall occur not less than 45 days before the Presidential Preference Primary Election, Primary Election, and General Election. - The supervisor of elections shall mail an absentee ballot to each absent qualified voter, other than those listed in above paragraph, who has requested such a ballot, between the 35th and 28th days before the Presidential Preference Primary Election, Primary Election, and General Election.
-Except as otherwise provided in subsection (2) and after the period described in this paragraph, the supervisor shall mail absentee ballots within 2 business days after receiving a request for such a ballot. - Absentee ballots for overseas and domestic ballot requests will be processed daily after the initial mailing of each category. - Electronic copies of the absentee requests are available on the website.
-Candidates must complete an authorization form to receive a password and access to the confidential absentee request information.
-This absentee information is only available to candidates who have filed qualification papers and is opposed in an upcoming election.
+- The initial mailing of Vote-by-mail ballots requested by overseas voters shall occur not less than 45 days before the Presidential Preference Primary Election, Primary Election, and General Election. - The supervisor of elections shall mail a Vote-by-mail ballot to each qualified voter, other than those listed in above paragraph, who has requested such a ballot, between the 40th and 33rd days before the Presidential Preference Primary Election, Primary Election, and General Election.
+Except as otherwise provided in subsection (2) and after the period described in this paragraph, the supervisor shall mail Vote-by-mail ballots within 2 business days after receiving a request for such a ballot. - Vote-by-mail ballots for overseas and domestic ballot requests will be processed daily after the initial mailing of each category. - Electronic copies of the Vote-by-mail requests are available on the website.
+Candidates must complete an authorization form to receive a password and access to the Vote-by-mail request information.
+This Vote-by information is only available to candidates who have filed qualification papers and is opposed in an upcoming election.
+This information is not public record.

-6. Absentee Ballot Processing
+Vote-by-mail Ballot Processing

-Absentee ballots received by the SOE Office are maintained in a secure area until absentee canvassing begins.
+- Vote-by-mail ballots received by the SOE Office are maintained in a secure area until Vote-by-mail canvassing begins. - The envelope containing the Vote-by-mail ballot will be reviewed upon receipt to verify the voter's certificate has been completed and the signature matches the voter signature on file.

-- ➤ The envelope containing the absentee ballot will be reviewed upon receipt to verify the voter's certificate has been completed and the signature matches the voter signature on file. - ➤ All signature updates for absentee ballot consideration must be received by the Supervisor of Elections prior to the start of canvassing of absentee ballots.
-(NO EXCEPTIONS) - ➤ Processing of absentee ballots may begin at 7:00 a.m. on the 15th day preceding the election (Section 101.68, F.S.). - Any review or challenge of absentee ballots received must be done prior to the start of absentee ballot processing. - An absentee ballot voter who failed to sign the outside envelope (affidavit) on their return absentee ballot envelope is allowed to complete an affidavit and provide a copy of their current picture/signature ID by 5:00 p.m. the day before an election to the supervisor so the documents can be matched with their absentee ballot and the ballot can be opened and counted.
+- Processing of Vote-by-mail ballots may begin at 7:00 a.m. on the 22nd day preceding the election, however, tabulation of election results will NOT begin until after the close of the polls on Election night.
+101.68 F.S. - A Vote-by-mail ballot voter who failed to sign the outside envelope (affidavit) on their return Vote-by-mail ballot envelope is allowed to complete an affidavit (DS-DE 139) and provide a copy of their current picture/signature ID by 5:00 p.m. the 2nd day after an election to the supervisor so the documents can be matched with their Vote-bymail ballot and the ballot can be opened and counted. - It is a 3rd degree felony to release election results or information prior to closing of the polls on election night.
+Candidates are advised not to attempt discovery of election results during an election. - Any review or challenge of Vote-by-Mail ballots received must be done prior to the start of Vote-by-Mail processing.

-I. Voter Data
+Voter Data